Inria & HPC

 - Capacity of the applications to manage infrastructures that were hitherto underutilised

-- Capacity of the developers to concentrate on the core business and not on taking the interaction between heterogeneous resources into account
+- Capacity of the developers to concentrate on the application itself and not on taking the interaction between heterogeneous resources into account

-- Optimisation of the ROI of the infrastructures and reduction in the TCO of its infrastructures and teams of developers
+- Optimisation of the utilization of the infrastructures and reduction in the cost of its infrastructures and teams of developers

-StarPU enables HPC libraries or compiler environments to exploit, in a much simpler way, heterogeneous multicore machines equipped with CPU, GPU or even Cell processors.
+StarPU enables HPC libraries or compiler environments to exploit, in a much simpler way, heterogeneous multicore machines equipped with CPU or GPU.
 Instead of managing low-level issues, programmers can concentrate on the algorithmic aspects.

 Portability is achieved as a result, thanks to a unified abstraction of the resources of a computation machine.
 Moreover, StarPU offers a unified off-loadable task abstraction called “codelet”.
 Subsequently, instead of rewriting all of the code, programmers can encapsulate existing functions in codelets.